Title XVI Supplemental Security Income (SSI)

 A child is presumptively disabled due to:

-- Wheelchair or bed-bound,
+• Wheelchair or bed-bound

-- Downs Syndrome or obvious mental retardation,
+• Downs Syndrome or obvious mental disability

-- Prematurity with low birth weigh, or
+• Prematurity with low birth weight

-- HIV/AIDS.
+• HIV/AIDS.

 Protective Application Filing Date

-The SSI protective filing date may be established based on the either a written statement of intent to file or oral inquiry about the SSI eligibility.
-When the SWC has determined that is appropriate to file an application for SSI, the SWC will complete a “Protective Filing Date Memo to SSA” (SCD 2455) and fax the memo SSA.
+If it is appropriate to file an application,the Analyst will complete a Protective Filing Date Memo to SSA form (SCD 2455) and fax the memo SSA.
 This document will establish the filing date of the SSI application.
 The protective filing date provides the earliest filing date possible for the claimant.
 The protective filing date does not have to be the same date as the initial application.
-In most cases, the application is completed after the protective filing date, but the begin date of the claim is the protective filing date.
+In most cases, the application is completed after the protective filing date, but the beginning date is the protective filing date.

 Non-Medi-Cal Out of Home Care (NMOHC)